-(1) When voluntary unitization occurs under ORS 522.405 to 522.545, the operator of the unit shall pay to the board a fee, to be determined by the board on a case-by-case basis for administration of the unit.
-The unit operator shall collect equitable shares of this fee from all persons, or state or local governing bodies, special districts or agencies with a royalty interest in the unitized development.
+(1) When voluntary unitization occurs under ORS 522.405 to 522.545, the operator of the unit must pay a fee to the department for the administration of the unit.
+The amount of the fee will be determined by the board on a case-by-case basis.
+The unit operator shall collect equitable shares of this fee from all persons, or state or local governing bodies, special districts, or agencies with a royalty interest in the unitized development.

-- (2) When the board requires the development of a unit agreement under ORS 522.405 to 522.545, the operator of the unit shall pay to the board a fee to be determined by the board on a case-by-case basis, for creation and administration of the unit.
-The unit operator shall collect equitable shares of this fee from all persons, or state or local governing bodies, special districts or agencies with a royalty interest in the unitized development. - (3) The State Geologist shall review voluntary unit agreements governing production of geothermal resources to ensure compliance with the provisions of ORS 522.405 to 522.545. - (4) The operator or person proposing a board-initiated unit agreement shall make application to the board. - (5) The State Geologist shall enforce, when necessary, boardapproved or initiated unit agreements. - (6) The board may change or approve proposed changes in the boundaries of a unit area, upon application by the unit operator or interested person.
-Such changes shall not jeopardize pre-existing contractual relationships between participating parties. - (7) The board may levy fees upon any operator, person, state or local governing body, special district or agency that holds a royalty interest in a unit area to cover reasonable costs associated with the development and administration of a unit agreement.
+(2) When the board requires the development of a unit agreement under ORS 522.405 to 522.545, the operator of the unit must pay a fee to the department for the creation and administration of the unit.
+The amount of the fee will be determined by the board on a case-by-case basis, for creation and administration of the unit.
+The unit operator shall collect equitable shares of this fee from all persons, or state or local governing bodies, special districts, or agencies with a royalty interest in the unitized development.

+(3) The State Geologist shall review voluntary unit agreements governing production of geothermal resources to ensure compliance with the provisions of ORS 522.405 to 522.545.

+(4) The operator or person proposing a board-initiated unit agreement shall make application to the board.

+(5) The State Geologist shall enforce, when necessary, boardapproved or initiated unit agreements.

+(6) The board may change or approve proposed changes in the boundaries of a unit area upon application by the unit operator or interested person.
+Such changes shall not jeopardize pre-existing contractual relationships between participating parties.

+(7) The board may levy fees upon any operator, person, state or local governing body, special district, or agency that holds a royalty interest in a unit area to cover reasonable costs associated with the development and administration of a unit agreement.
 If such a fee is not paid when due, the board may require the fee to be paid from proceeds of the sale of the unit production.

-Hist.: GMI 1-1983, f. & ef.
+Stat.
+Aun.
+OKS 522.
+Stats.
+Implemented: ORS 522.305 & 522.405 Hist.: GMI 1-1983, f. & ef.
 9-30-83; GMI 2-1995, f. & cert. ef.
-3-10-95
+3-10-95; DGMI 1-2010, f. & cert. ef.
+6-22-10